+7. Second wash: Repeat step 6 for a second 70% ethanol wash.
+Remove the supernatant from each well.

+For Research Use Only

+Page 17 of 31
-- 7. Second wash: Repeat step 6 for a second 70% ethanol wash.
-Remove the supernatant from each well. - 8.
-Remove remaining ethanol wash: Centrifuge for 10-15 seconds, place the PCR plate back on the magnetic rack, and use a 10 or 20 μL tip to remove any trace amounts of ethanol from each well. - 9.
-Dry beads: Let the beads air dry at room temperature for 2-5 minutes.

-Important: To mitigate product loss, do not allow the beads to over-dry.
+- 8. Remove remaining ethanol wash: Centrifuge for 10 15 seconds, place the PCR plate back on the magnetic rack, and use a 10 μL or 20 μL tip to remove any trace amounts of ethanol from each well. - 9.
+Dry beads: Let the beads air dry at room temperature for 2 5 minutes. - Important: To mitigate product loss, do not allow the beads to over-dry.
 The beads have sufficiently dried when the bead mass has small cracks in the middle.
 If large cracks have appeared among the entire bead ring or they are flaky, they are over-dried.
-Beads that are too dry may be difficult to resuspend.

-- 10. Resuspend beads: Remove the PCR plate from the magnetic rack and resuspend the dried beads in each well using $32~\mu\text{L}$ of nuclease-free water.
-Gently pipette the beads suspension up and down 10 times.
-If bubbles form on the bottom of the wells, briefly centrifuge and mix again. - 11.
+Beads that are too dry may be difficult to resuspend. - 10.
+Resuspend beads: Remove the PCR plate from the magnetic rack and resuspend the dried beads in each well using $32 \mu L$ of nuclease-free water.
+Gently pipette the bead suspension up and down 10 times.
+If bubbles form on the bottom of the wells briefly centrifuge and mix again. - 11.
 Elute libraries: Incubate at room temperature for 5 minutes. - 12.
 Separate libraries from beads: Place the bead suspensions on the magnetic rack at room temperature until the solution appears clear.
-Transfer 30 μ L of clear supernatant from each well to a new plate.

-TIP: During the incubation and magnetic separation of the beads, cover the samples with microplate sealing film and prepare the solutions needed for quantitation performed in the next section.

-- 13. Quantification: Analyze an aliquot of each library per the instructions in the next section. - Optional Stopping Point: The purified libraries can be stored at 4°C for up to 3 days, or at -20°C for longer-term storage.
+Transfer 30 μL of clear supernatant to a new plate. - TIP: During the incubation and magnetic separation of the beads, cover the samples with microplate sealing film and prepare the solutions needed for quantitation performed in the next section. - 13.
+Quantification: Analyze an aliquot of each library per the instructions in the next section. - Optional Stopping Point: The purified libraries can be stored at 4°C for up to 3 days, or at -20°C for longer-term storage.